 The style and punctuation of the references should follow the format described and illustrated below:

-Surname(s) and initial(s) of the author(s), year of publication (in bold), full title of the paper, title of the journal (in italics), volume (issue), range of pages, DOI.
-Abbreviated name of the journal can be used as provided in the ISO standard list of journal abbreviations.
+Surname(s) and initial(s) of the author(s), year of publication (in bold), full title of the paper, title of the journal (in italics), volume, issue number and relevant pages.
+Abbreviated name of the journal should be used (Standard journal abbreviations –ISO4) DOI numbers should be included, where available...

 Book without editor: